mcgivrer/mcgivrer/README.md

 ## Blog

 - **NEW 2022-05-20** [A v4.1 script to build light java project](https://gist.github.com/mcgivrer/a31510019029eba73edf5721a93c3dec#file-readme-md), havining already the javadoc generation and unit test exection thanks to the "junit platform console standalone", now it is able to create an EPUB file from the /docs markdown documentation files, respecting a file and directory structure and thanks to the fantastic tool [pandoc](https://pandoc.org "Let's have a try with pandoc !"),

+> **WARNING**
+> This build script does not intends to replace a really more efficient and useful [maven](https://maven.apache.org/ "don't you already know maven ?  time to discover the most industrial way to build java project") or [gradle](https://gradle.org "the latest but not least build tool for java ecosystem, supporting the Android ecosystem and more !") tool.
+> It's purpose is only to provide a fast way and an ease of usage to build ridiculous small java project.
+> But without sacrifying build features.

 - [My own Git Survival guide](https://gist.github.com/mcgivrer/81f67eddf93b0a9d46cac5f1ff4e45c6#file-git-survival-guide-md),
 - [Git Bash as IntelliJ default Terminal](https://gist.github.com/mcgivrer/2b9917230588f3987d6acd4750ecf5c9#file-intellij-trick-and-tips-md "GitBash as terminal"),
 - [Powerline and tmux on Ubuntu](https://gist.github.com/mcgivrer/63415530034a2a6f4cc968862c3d9e9d "see the magic recipe")